‘Jehovah (Hebrew: יהוה) – that has been My Name through the ages, and it’s how I shall be remembered from generation to generation.’ –Exodus 3:15

 So, yes, we should use the Divine Name, because that’s what the original writings used (sometimes called the original autographs).

-Later, when people began saying Lord as a euphemism for the Name, it didn’t matter so much, because people were familiar with the custom and knew what was really being said.
-However, by the early Medieval period, most people had forgotten this custom, and the Jewish superstitions around pronouncing the Name were unknown to most Christians.
+When people began saying Lord as a euphemism for the Divine Name, it didn’t matter so much, because people were familiar with the custom and knew what was really being said.
+However, by the early Medieval period, most people had forgotten this custom, and Christians were unfamiliar with the Jewish reverential avoidance of pronouncing the Name.

 So we see no reason to continue using the Lord euphemism.
 Tradition or custom is not an argument, that is a preference.
 As our charter says, we will try to restore the text, reject censorship and traditions, and make euphemisms clearly understood.
 If a reader doesn’t like this, well, there are over 450 other English translations available.